Azure-Samples/cognitive-services-qnamaker-csharp/documentation-samples/batchtesting/Readme.md

 # Batch testing your knowledge base

-Batch testing is available from this source code or as a [downloadable executable zipped](https://aka.ms/qna_btzip ).
+Batch testing is available from this source code.
 The format of the command to run the batch test is:

 ```console
 For Qna Maker GA: batchtesting.exe input.tsv https://YOUR-HOST.azurewebsites.net ENDPOINT-KEY out.tsv